mpeeples2008/ArchNetSci/_book/04-uncertainty.md

 <img src="04-uncertainty_files/figure-html/unnamed-chunk-2-1.png" width="672" />

 Now let's run the same function for eigenvector centrality, this time using the default arguments in the function we created rather than calling them directly.
 Note that we modified two lines of code to change `igraph::betweenness(net)` to `igraph::eign_centrality(net)$vector`.
-Because the `eigen_centrality` function outputs more than just the centrality values, we need to include the vector call.
+Because the `eigen_centrality` function outputs more than just the centrality values, we need to include the `$vector` call.

 ```r